 -d '{"id":"evt_123","event":"lead.created","payload":{"email":"user@example.com"}}'

-Ask providers to sign payloads with an HMAC secret.
-In a Code node, verify the signature before processing anything:
+Have providers sign payloads with an HMAC secret.
+In a Code node, verify the signature before doing anything else:

 import crypto from "crypto"